custom-cards/flex-table-card/README.md

     prop: state
 ```

-An extremly useful `flex-table-card` config: List all battery powered devices and list them ascending by their battery level, so the next batteries to be replaced are always visible within the first row(s):
+An extremly useful `flex-table-card` config: **List and sort all battery powered devices** and list them ascending by their battery level, so the next batteries to be replaced are always visible within the first row(s):

 ``` yaml
 type: 'custom:flex-table-card'